Daniel-Chin/WhereDitGo/readme.md

 #### `save`
 Saves the database to local file.
-Here, as we iterate through the database in RAM, we do three things for each entry:
+Here, as we iterate through the database in RAM, we do two things for each entry:
 1. Perform the `delete` operation (explained in `delete`)
-2. Send the entry to frontend
-3. Write entry to local file
+2. Write entry to local file

 Finally the database reloads from the file.
 The sole purpose of `save` is to work with `delete`.